Sarletor/jenkins-net-core/readme.md

 4. In 'Source Code Management' section you need to select git repository and write branch name
 5. In 'Build Triggers' section you need to check 'Build when a change is pushed to BitBucket' option
 6. In 'Build Environment' section you need to select NodeJS version.
 Other options don't change
-7. In 'Build' section you need to add new step:
+7. In 'Build' section you need to add new steps:

+Execute NodeJS script (with installation)

 Execute Shell (Linux)